guyroutledge/atozcss/_posts/2014-06-10-justify-text.md

 The `<string>` values allow alignment to be determined by an arbitrary string of text.
-This value is currently not supported in any browser so I wasn’t able to text it.
+This value is currently not supported in any browser so I wasn’t able to test it.
 The example on MDN sounds quite useful though, to align decimal values on the "." full-stop string.